-Marriott Library Interlibrary Loan is for the use of students, faculty, staff, and emeritus faculty of the University of Utah.
+Marriott Library Interlibrary Loan is for the use of current University of Utah students in degree and certificate granting programs, faculty, staff, and emeritus faculty of the University of Utah.
 Health sciences students, faculty, and staff patrons submit requests through Eccles Health Sciences Library and Law School patrons submit requests through James E. Faust Law Library, S.J.
 Quinney College of Law.

 There is no charge for Marriott Library Interlibrary Loan and Document Delivery services.

 Interlibrary Loan provides access to items such as books, newspapers, journal articles, dissertations, etc. from a wide variety of sources that are not available in the Marriott Library.

 Marriott Library materials that are currently checked out by other patrons can be requested through Interlibrary Loan.
 Journals do not circulate, but articles can be requested.

 Many items can be provided from alternative sources, such as online full-text databases like JSTOR or EBSCOhost Web Databases.
 These Research Databases are available on the Marriott Library web page.
 Some dissertations are available for free downloading through Dissertations & Theses: Global.